Tim O’Reilly makes a persuasive case for why venture capital is starting to do more harm than good – TechCrunch

 Aren’t the LPs addicted to that crack?
 Don’t they want to see that quick financial traction?

 Yeah, but you know that VC returns have actually lagged public markets for four decades now.
 It’s a little bit like the lottery.
-The only sure winners are the VCs because the VCs that don’t return their fund get their management fees every year.
+The only sure winners are the VCs because the VCs who don’t return their fund get their management fees every year.

 A huge amount of the VC capital doesn’t return.
 Everybody just sees the really big wins.
 And I know when they happen, it’s really wonderful.
 But I think [those rare wins] have gotten an outsize place, and they’ve displaced other kinds of investment.
-It’s part of structural inequality in our society, where we’re building businesses that are optimized for their financial return rather than their return to society.
+It’s part of the structural inequality in our society, where we’re building businesses that are optimized for their financial return rather than their return to society.